Benjamin Lincoln Robinson

 Benjamin Lincoln Robinson (November 8, 1864 – July 27, 1935) was an American botanist.
+He served as Gray Herbarium curator and professor of systematic botany at Harvard University for most of his career.
+He edited the journal Rhodora for 30 years.

 Biography

 Robinson was born on November 8, 1864, in Bloomington, Illinois.
-In 1887, he received an A.B. from Harvard.
+In 1887, he received an A.B. from Harvard College.
 He married Margaret Louise Casson on June 29, 1887, and couple traveled to Europe.
-He studied plant anatomy with H. Solms-Laubach and completed his Dr.phil. at University of Strasbourg in 1889.
-They returned to the United States in the fall of 1890.
-Most of his career was Gray Herbarium curator and he died at his summer home in Jaffrey, New Hampshire on July 27, 1935.
+He studied plant anatomy with Hermann zu Solms-Laubach and completed his Dr.phil. at the University of Strasbourg in 1889.
+He returned to the United States in the fall of 1890.
+He spent most of his career as Gray Herbarium curator.
+He died at his summer home in Jaffrey, New Hampshire, on July 27, 1935.

 Career

-In 1891, Robinson became an assistant to Sereno Watson, the curator of Gray Herbarium at Harvard University.
-Upon Watson's death in 1892, Robinson was appointed to the curator position.
-In 1899, Robinson became the first Asa Gray Professor of Systematic Botany.
-He was the editor of the New England Botanical Club's journal Rhodora from 1899 to 1928.
+In 1891, Robinson became an assistant to Sereno Watson, the curator of the Gray Herbarium at Harvard University.
+On Watson's death in 1892, Robinson was appointed to the curator position.
+In 1899, Robinson became the first Asa Gray Professor of Systematic Botany at Harvard.
+He served as the editor of the New England Botanical Club's journal Rhodora from 1899 to 1928.
 While at the Gray Herbarium, he began a long association with fellow botanist Jesse More Greenman.